ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/keynodes.md

 static ScKeynode const my_keynode_class{
     "my_keynode_class", ScType::NodeConstClass};
 ```

 !!! note
+    We recommend to name keynode as a system identifier of key element.

+!!! note
     Keynodes can be defined not only in classes inherited from the `ScKeynodes` class.
 You can define them as static objects anywhere.